 What happens if work is done to a landmark building without a permit?

 The Commission issues a warning letter and, if the violation is not cured, a Notice of Violation (NOV).
 If the completed work complies with the Commission's regulations, the Commission will officially legalize the change and retroactively issue a permit.
 If the work is not in compliance, the person responsible for the work is given the opportunity to modify the alteration - which might mean doing something as simple as removing a sign or as involved as designing an entirely new storefront.
 Efforts to remedy a violation should always be discussed with a member of the Commission's staff.
 Depending on the type of work done, the process of curing a violation may involve the Commission considering the matter at a public hearing.
 When the situation has been corrected, the Commission issues a Notice of Compliance (NOC).

 The Landmarks Preservation Commission was authorized by law in 1998 to seek civil fines or criminal penalties for violations of its regulations.
-The majority of these violations are adjudicated at the Environmental Control Board (ECB), the City's main civil administrative court.
+The majority of these violations are adjudicated at the Office of Administrative Trials and Hearings (OATH), the City's main civil administrative court.

 The purpose of the system is to encourage owners to comply with the law.
 There are a number of steps the Commission can take in order to compel owners to do so.

 How is the amount of a civil fine determined?

 The amount of a civil fine is dependent on the severity of the violation.
 The Landmarks Law defines two types of violations: type A and type B.

 Type A violations include serious alterations to important architectural elements, such as cornices, stoops, windows, and storefronts; additionally, construction of rooftop or backyard additions may fit into this category.
 First-time type A violations are punishable by a fine of up to $5,000; if a second NOV is issued, there will be a fine of up to $250 per day, with a minimum fine of $5,000.